National Cancer Institute

 Cognitive-Behavioral Therapy (CBT)

-- See the Management section in the PDQ patient summary on Sleep Disorders for information about sleep studies in cancer patients.
+- See the Management section in the PDQ health professional summary on Sleep Disorders for information about CBT use for insomnia.

-- See the Anticipatory Nausea and Vomiting and Treating Nausea and Vomiting Without Drugs sections in the PDQ patient summary on Nausea and Vomiting Related to Cancer Treatment for more information about relaxation and imagery.
+- See the Anticipatory Nausea and Vomiting and Treating Nausea and Vomiting Without Drugs sections in the PDQ patient summary on Nausea and Vomiting Related to Cancer Treatment.

 - See the Treatment of Depression section in the PDQ patient summary on Depression for more information about talk therapy and counseling.